-Reverse osmosis water filtration systems are a great way to filter your water at home to make sure it’s contaminant-free, but how much should you pay for a reverse osmosis (RO) system?
+Reverse osmosis water filtration systems are great home water treatment options for making contaminant-free drinking water, but how much should you pay for a reverse osmosis filtration (RO) system for your home?

-Good morning, I’m your host, Hercules, and in-house water guru here at Alkaline Water Machine Source.
+Good morning, I’m your host, Pete, and in-house water guru here at Alkaline Water Machine Source.

-Today, I’m sharing with you my guide on buying a reverse osmosis system for your home.
+Today, I share my guide to buying a reverse osmosis system for your home.

-There are several considerations you should make before buying your new RO filtration system.
+There are several considerations to make before buying your new RO filtration system.

-As some of you may know, and most of you probably don’t know, I’m a huge fan of alkaline ionized water.
+As some of you may know, I’m a huge fan of the healing effects of alkaline ionized water.

-One of the downfalls of reverse osmosis systems is they can make your drinking water more acidic.
+One of the downfalls of reverse osmosis filtration is that it makes your drinking water slightly acidic.

-In my guide below, I’ll show you how to make your reverse osmosis water alkaline without buying any additional parts.
+In my guide below, I show you how to increase the pH of RO water without buying any additional parts.

 Considerations Before Buying

 There are a few considerations to make before choosing which RO system is best for your home.